laravel/docs/helpers.md

 <a name="method-str-words"></a>
 #### `Str::words()` {#collection-method}

-The `Str::words` method limits the number of words in a string.
+The `Str::words` method limits the number of words in a string:

     use Illuminate\Support\Str;